YottaDB/YDBDoc/MessageRecovery/errors.rst

 DSKSPACEFLOW, Disk space for file xxxx nearing maximum size.
 YYYY blocks available.

-Run Time Warning: This indicates that disk space for the specified file system, on which the database / journal files are located, is almost full.
+Run Time Warning: This indicates that disk space for the specified file system, on which the database/journal files are located, is almost full.

 Action: Review and make disk space.